Feel It. Drive It. Control It.

 Use your senses.

-Closing your eyes can enhance proprioception and help you better feel and control the weight inside the AXIO.
+Try closing your eyes—it can sharpen proprioception and help you feel and control the weight(s) inside.

 Experiment and explore.